- Internet Courses

 webcast.Berkeley: UC Berkeley's central service for online video & audio for students and learners around the globe.

 MIT OpenCourseware (Massachusetts Institute of Technology): Free lecture notes, exams and videos from Massachusetts Institute of Technology.

 How Stuff Works: Explains how thousands of items, objects, concepts, etc. work.
 Includes videos and illustrations.

 Internet Archive: A non-profit digital library offering free universal access to books, movies & music, as well as 150 billion archived web pages.

-Digital Public Library: Online archive of more than 2m books, documents, photographs and artworks.
+Digital Public Library: Online archive of more than 2 million books, documents, photographs and artworks.

 World Digital Library: A database of more than 7,000 primary-source documents and images from around the world, sponsored by the United Nations Educational, Scientific, and Cultural Organization, searchable by date, era, country, continent, topic, and type of research.

 Hirshorn Museum of Art: This is a great website to search for sculpture.

 Metropolitan Museum of Art: Look for the search box on the upper right side of the page.
 Biographical information included on most of the pictures exhibited.
 Click in this link to access to access 372 art history books hosted by the Metropolitan Museum.
 All of the books can be read online or downloaded as PDFs (warning, some of them are massive files).

 National Gallery of Art: Type in your artist's last name and receive a list of artworks.
 Click on any of the artwork and information about the artwork will usually accompany it.
 Click on Open Access at the National Gallery of Art for more than 32,000 open access digital images up to 3000 pixels that each are available free of charge for download and use.